ingridnyl/ingridnyl/README.md

 ## Hi there 👋

+My name is Ingrid, i'm 24 and currently studying for a bachelors degree in programming and systems architecture at the University of Oslo.

 <!--
 **ingridnyl/ingridnyl** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.